oracle-livelabs/apex/oci-rag-agent/4-configure-restapi/4-configure-restapi.md

-# Invoke Generative AI Agents using REST Data Sources
+# Create APEX App and Configure REST Data Source

 ## Introduction

-In this lab, you will set up a REST Data Source to **Create Sessions** and invoke **Ingestion Job**.
+In this lab, you create an APEX application named **GenAI Agents for APEX** using the Create App Wizard.
+Later, you will set up a REST Data Source to **Create Sessions** and invoke **Ingestion Job**.

 **Session Creation REST Data Source**: This REST data source is used to create a secure session with the Oracle Generative AI service.
 It establishes the authentication context required to interact with other AI APIs.